turbot/steampipe-plugin-aws/docs/tables/aws_redshift_event_subscription.md

 ```

-### Get details of the source associated with event subscriptions
+### Get associated source details for each event subscription

 ```sql
 select